ad-freiburg/elevant/docs/use_custom_knowledge_base.md

           http://emmo.info/emmo/domain/fatigue#EMMO_15a16e99-19cb-5d5e-84d0-b74029837f28 Mechanical Property

          In the web app you will then be able to see evaluation results for each of these whitelist types individually.
-         You can manually adjust the set of whitelist types, but then make sure to only include types in the `entity_to_types.tsv` file that are included in this whitelist.
+         You can manually filter the set of whitelist types (this is especially important if you have a lot of entity types, e.g. > 50, because then your web app will become cluttered), but then make sure to only include types in the `entity_to_types.tsv` file that are included in this whitelist.

-    If you don't have your ontology in ttl format or can't use the script for other reasons, it is enough to create the three tsv files mentioned above yourself and move them to a directory `<data_directory>/custom_mappings/`.
+    If you don't have your knowledge base in ttl format or can't use the script for other reasons, it is enough to create the three tsv files mentioned above yourself and move them to a directory `<data_directory>/custom_mappings/`.

-3) To add a benchmark that links mentions to your custom ontology, run the `add_benchmark.py` script with the option `-c` (for **c**ustom ontology).
-The supported benchmark formats for custom ontology benchmarks are `nif` and `simple-jsonl`.
+3) To add a benchmark that links mentions to your custom knowledge base, run the `add_benchmark.py` script with the option `-c` (for **c**ustom KB).
+The supported benchmark formats for custom KB benchmarks are `nif` and `simple-jsonl`.
 E.g.

         python3 add_benchmark.py <benchmark_name> -bfile <benchmark_file> -bformat <nif|simple-jsonl> -c